 - No vendors allowed, including pharmaceutical and medical device representatives.

-- Call first if you are experiencing Coronavirus symptoms (fever, cough, shortness of breath) or think you have been exposed.
+- Call first if you are experiencing Coronavirus symptoms or think you have been exposed.

 At the current time, online scheduling is not available.
-As a reminder, patients visiting any Harbin Clinic location should call before coming if they have cough, fever or shortness of breath AND think they may have been in close contact with a person known to have COVID-19.
+As a reminder, patients visiting any Harbin Clinic location should call before coming if they have cough, fever, shortness of breath, chills, repeated shaking with chills, muscle pain, headache, sore throat, new loss of taste or smell AND think they may have been in close contact with a person known to have COVID-19.

 Harbin Clinic will continue to monitor the development of the coronavirus in partnership with the U.S. Centers for Disease Control (CDC) and Georgia Department of Public Health.